SiliconLabs/training_examples/dev_lab_arduino_matter_argb_fan/README.md

 ## About

-The video for this Dev Lab is coming soon to YouTube, where the video description includes links to further information.
+The video for this Dev Lab is available on [YouTube](https://youtu.be/jk9DFO7I6-w), where the video description includes links to further information.

 This project-based Dev Lab steps through the creation of a Matter over Thread ARGB Fan in the Arduino IDE using the Arduino Nano Matter board, an ARGB fan, OLED and other components.
 The device has the following features: